+(Assurance

+Engagements Other than

+Audit and Review

+Engagements)

-(Assurance Engagements Other than Audit and Review Engagements) assurance services with respect to the particular engagement.
+The engagement period starts when the assurance team begins to perform assurance services with respect to the particular engagement.
 The engagement period ends when the assurance report is issued.
 When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has ended or the issuance of the final assurance report.